foxpoint-se/vpn-server/README.md

 ## TODO

+- [x] An Ubuntu server deployed with CDK
+- [x] An easy way to SSH into that server
 - [ ] Some local version of this server for easier development
 - [ ] Wireguard server
 - [ ] An easy way to connect to that Wireguard server